1. You'll Be Happier

 Setting aside as little as 10 minutes each morning to center yourself by meditating, visualizing or journaling will connect you to your desires, purpose and intentions, giving you the opportunity to design your day around them, instead of just going through the motions on autopilot.
 You're a human who wants to live a life of meaning and fulfillment, not a robot, so live like one!

-Get your FREE copy of The Good Morning Guide: 6 Steps To
+inbox, starting with a FREE copy of The Good Morning Guide: 6 Steps To Reclaiming Your